luisparravicini/meet-kong/README.md

 ## Status

-The game is currently a WIP and it's only drawing the level to the screen.
+The game is currently a WIP.

 ## Keys